Inventory Detail

 Operator

-For each field that is defined there will be a 1 to many operators that enabled for the field.
-If you pass a operator that is not enabled for the field you will receive a invalid request response from the API.
+For each field that is defined there will be a 1 to many operators that are enabled for the field.
+If you pass an operator that is not enabled for the field you will receive an invalid request response from the API.

 Arg

 Some fields have certain values that are allowed.
-For instance, if you pass "XXX" to a field that does not except that value as an argument you would receive a invalid request response from the API.
+For instance, if you pass "XXX" to a field that does not accept that value as an argument, you would receive an invalid request response from the API.

 Errors